 Loyalty programs encourage shoppers to share their personal information in exchange for rewards, discounts and/or more personalized experiences, which is especially important now that we are approaching the demise of third-party cookies.
 By incentivizing shopper engagement both online and offline, loyalty gives brands deep customer insights into product interests, engagement history and purchase behavior that can then be used to drive more targeted marketing efforts.

-If you want to outsource this service, at Several we are specialists in web and ecommerce design and development.
+If you want to outsource this service, Several is specialized in web and ecommerce design and development.
 Shall we talk?